-Your task is to analyze WEEKLY stock data provided in .csv format using RStudio and submit a written report in an essay form.
+Your task is to analyze DAILY stock data provided in .csv format using RStudio and submit a written report in an essay form.
 Your essay should contain the key R-commands, the output from R-Studio as well as clear interpretation of results.
 Submissions in .docx and .pdf formats are ok but the .pdf format is preferred.
-In case no key R commands are clear in the text of your answers, the final grade will be drastically reduced, possibly to "F".
+In case, the key R commands are not clearly incorporated in the text of your answers, the final grade will be drastically reduced.
 In case there is no output or interpretation of the output, zero credit is given.

-Please attach your complete R-code as a separate file, preferably converted into the .pdf format for the reference purposes.
+Please attach your complete R-code as a separate file for the reference purposes.
 The file that contains the R-code is not graded and rarely looked into for the grading purposes.
 All important information should be present in your report.